LLNL/shroud/docs/shared_ptr.rst

 Shroud will add the function ``use_count`` to operate on the shared_ptr.
 It can be renamed with the format field *F_name_shared_use_count*.
 If *F_name_shared_use_count* is blank the function will not be added.

+..
+Adding a new smart pointer

+   Create a Typemap with sgroup="shared_ptr"
+   Add to symtab